 We aim to develop a love of reading for all our pupils - all children have access to a wide variety of literature and non-fiction containing quality text, language and illustrations.

 To explore the relationships between letters and sounds, pupils in Reception and KS1 participate in a daily phonics session.
 They follow the synthetic phonics approach, in which individual letters or letter sounds are blended to form groups of letters or sounds, and those groups are then blended to form complete words.
 Pupils in KS2 participate in shared, guided or whole class reading activities.
-Children choose their own individual reading books from decimal-coded selection.
+Children choose their own individual reading books from the decimal-coded selection.
 Progress is monitored regularly through the accelerated Reader project so that appropriate programmes of work can be matched to individual children, ensuring that comprehension and research skills continue to develop.

 The national curriculum for mathematics aims to ensure that all pupils: